Kromgart/ie-trapgen/README.md

 ## Output

 Output file is a WeiDU script, that can be directly copy-pasted into your mod tp2 file, or automatically generated and used during mod installation (see **AT_NOW** command in WeiDU documentation).
+An example output is [provided](./output.tph.example)

 This generated script expects a certain patch function (**add_are_trap**) to be available during execution.
-A reference function is provided in this repository (see include.tph.example).
+A reference function is [provided](./include.tph.example).